-- Push Menu, Setup, Constants, Pump & Pressure, and push the Sensor Setup button to display the Pressure Sensor Setup screen. - Check the checkboxes next to the preferred inputs that will be used when the machine is stopped and check the checkboxes next to the preferred inputs that will be used when the machine is running.
+- Push Menu, Setup, Constants, Pump / Pressure and Sensor Setup to display the Pressure Sensor Setup screen. - 2.
+Check the Stopped checkbox next to the preferred input(s) that will be used when the machine is stopped. - 3.
+Check the Running checkbox next to the preferred input(s) that will be used when the machine is running.

-- •If none of the boxes are checked the machine will run with Water on.
+- •If none of the boxes are checked the machine will run with Water On.
 If multiple sensors are checked for running, the machine will start after the first sensor reaches the low pressure limit.
 However if all sensors do not meet the low pressure limit before the pressure delay the machine will shut down. - Valley GPS Pressure can be used as the only transducer on the system.
 It will be able to stop the pivot on pressure loss, but will not be able to do pressure restart. - Valley GPS Pressure cannot be used to restart on water pressure.
 A transducer must be wired at the control panel and a "Stopped" transducer selected for this pressure restart.

-•IF USING MORE THAN ONE PRESSURE SENSOR, WITH AUTORESTART VIA; SET TO EITHER PRESSURE OR BOTH, MAKE SURE THE PUMP HAS THE PROPER RESTART PROTECTION.
+•IF USING MORE THAN ONE PRESSURE SENSOR, WITH AUTORESTART VIA: SET TO EITHER PRESSURE OR BOTH, MAKE SURE THE PUMP HAS THE PROPER RE-START PROTECTION.